psylsph/ai-author-gui/README.md

 1. **Story Settings**: Enter your story prompt directly on the main page, upload a text file, or use the default children's story prompt
 2. **API Settings**: Click the "API Settings" button to configure:
     - API key (OpenAI or DeepSeek)
     - AI model selection
     - Temperature and other advanced settings
+    - Chapter word target (default: 3000 words per chapter)
 3. Click "Save Configuration" to apply API settings

 ## Usage